Integrating mind and body: combining physical and mental health

 The findings will inform policy makers and practitioners about whether this model of care is effective and feasible, as well as inform the development of policies that focus on addressing the physical health and overall wellbeing of people with a mental illness, and on strategies for implementation in mental health services.

-- The healthy lifestyle clinician has been recruited and has started
+- The healthy lifestyle clinician has been recruited and intervention delivery is ongoing

 Fehily C*, Bartlem K, Wiggers J, Wye P, Clancy R, Castle D, Wutzke S, Rissel C, Wilson A, Bowman J. Embedding a healthy lifestyle clinician in a community mental health service.
 Poster presentation: International Congress on Behavioral Medicine, Melbourne, Australia, December 2016